-This paper builds on clinical decision making for therapeutics that was introduced in PHCY 511 and extends the framework for dealing with uncertainty in more advanced care settings.
+This paper builds on therapeutic decision making that was introduced in PHCY511 and extends the framework for dealing with uncertainty in more advanced care settings.
 Core clinical topics are then introduced at a more advanced level to provide a framework for applying patient-centred therapeutic decision making.

 |Paper title||Applied patient-centred care|